PoisonAlien/maftools/README.md

 ### maftools - An R package to summarize, analyze and visualize MAF files.

 ####Introduction.
-With advances in Cancer Genomics, maf format is being widley accepted and used to store variants detected.
+With advances in Cancer Genomics, Mutation Annotation Format (MAF) is being widley accepted and used to store variants detected.
 [The Cancer Genome Atlas](http://cancergenome.nih.gov) Project has seqenced over 30 different cancers with sample size of each cancer type being over 200.
 The [resulting data](https://wiki.nci.nih.gov/display/TCGA/TCGA+MAF+Files) consisting of genetic variants is stored in the form of [Mutation Annotation Format](https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+(MAF)+Specification).
 This package attempts to summarize, analyze, annotate and visualize MAF files in an efficient manner either from TCGA sources or any in-house studies as long as the data is in MAF format.
 Maftools can also handle ICGC Simple Somatic Mutation format.

 maftools is on :point_right: [bioRxiv](http://biorxiv.org/content/early/2016/05/11/052662) :bowtie:

+Mayakonda, A. and H.P.
+Koeffler, Maftools: Efficient analysis, visualization and summarization of MAF files from large-scale cohort based cancer studies. bioRxiv, 2016. doi: http://dx.doi.org/10.1101/052662

 #### MAF field requirements.
 MAF files contains many fields ranging from chromosome names to cosmic annotations.
 However, most of the analysis in maftools uses following fields.